“Wherever did we get the crazy idea that in order to make children [and adults] do better,first we have to make them feel worse?” Jane Nelson

 Location: The Education Centre, Wheatfields Hospice, Headingley, Leeds

-Financial Contribution Requested: Sliding Scale: £50 – £85 including a £10.00 deposit payable during the booking process.
+Financial Contribution Requested: Sliding Scale: £60 – £90 including a £10.00 deposit payable during the booking process.
+When you choose what to contribute, please consider my needs for sustainability in continuing to offer this work, as well as your needs to support yourself.
 As I want NVC to be available to EVERYONE, please contact me if the cost would prevent you from coming.

 To find out more or to book: